ddev/ddev/docs/content/users/extend/customization-extendibility.md

 ### Altering the In-Container `$PATH`

 Sometimes it’s easiest to put the command you need into the existing `$PATH` using a symbolic link rather than changing the in-container `$PATH`.
 For example, the project `bin` directory is already included the `$PATH`.
-So if you have a command you want to run that’s not already in the `$PATH`, you can just add a symlink.
+So if you have a command you want to run that’s not already in the `$PATH`, you can add a symlink.

 Examples:

 * On Craft CMS, the `craft` script is often in the project root, which is not in the `$PATH`.
-But if you `mkdir bin && ln -s craft bin/craft` you should be able to use `ddev exec craft` just fine.
+But if you `mkdir bin && ln -s craft bin/craft` you should be able to run `ddev exec craft`.
 (Note however that `ddev craft` takes care of this for you.)
 * On projects where the `vendor` directory is not in the project root (Acquia projects, for example, have `composer.json` and `vendor` in the `docroot` directory), you can `mkdir bin && ln -s docroot/vendor/bin/drush bin/drush` to put `drush` in your `$PATH`.
 (With projects like this, make sure to set `composer_root: docroot` so that `ddev composer` works properly.)

 You can also modify the `PATH` environment variable by adding a script to `<project>/.ddev/homeadditions/.bashrc.d/` or (global) `~/.ddev/homeadditions/.bashrc.d/`.
 For example, if your project vendor directory is not in the expected place (`/var/www/html/vendor/bin`) you can add a `<project>/.ddev/homeadditions/.bashrc.d/path.sh`: